List of national anthem performers at the Super Bowl

 Jennifer Hudson sings the national anthem at Super Bowl XLIII.

-The U.S. national anthem "The Star-Spangled Banner" has been performed at all but one Super Bowl since its first year in 1967; Vikki Carr sang"America the Beautiful" in place of the anthem at Super Bowl XI in 1977.
-Since Super Bowl XVI in 1982 (except 2005), famous singers or music groups have performed the anthem at the vast majority of Super Bowl games and was accompanied by an American Sign Language (ASL) performer since Super Bowl XXVI in 1992.
+"The Star-Spangled Banner" is the national anthem of the United States.
+It has been performed at all but one Super Bowl since its first year in 1967; Vikki Carr sang "America the Beautiful" in place of the anthem at Super Bowl XI in 1977.
+Since Super Bowl XVI in 1982 (except 1985 and 2005), famous singers or music groups have performed the anthem at the vast majority of Super Bowl games and was accompanied by an American Sign Language (ASL) performer since Super Bowl XXVI in 1992.

 Beginning with Super Bowl XLIII in 2009, "America the Beautiful" is sung before the national anthem every year and is followed by the presentation of the colors and a military flyover preceded the anthem.
 Beginning in 2021, "Lift Every Voice and Sing" was sung prior to "America the Beautiful" and the national anthem in honor of Black History Month.
 Some early Super Bowls featured marching bands performing the anthem and the recitation of the Pledge of Allegiance.
+Celine Dion sang "God Bless America" in place of "America the Beautiful" at Super Bowl XXXVII.